 Those who attend the Product Led Growth Summit will be able to learn not only why, but how to turn a traditional approach in sales into a PLG approach.
 There will also be discussions, led by current practitioners, about what business model will be best for various situations.
 You can learn if businesses are better off offering free trials, freemium, or a hybrid model.
 Not all options work for all businesses.
 Come and find out which option might best for you product or business.

-Another popular topic will be how to turn people who are taking advantage of your free trial into loyal and satisfied paying customers.
+Another popular topic will be how to turn people who are taking advantage of your free trial marketing strategy into loyal and satisfied paying customers.
 Similarly, you can learn what makes a product more successful at acquiring new users, and what bells and whistles are a waste of your time, effort, and money.

 The PLG Summit can take a lot of the stress of using PLG away.
 You’ll get to speak to other people who have made the transition and you can learn from their mistakes, and also from their successes.